rafaelfranca/highfive/README.md

 Adding a Project
 ================

-To make rust-highfive interact with a new repo, add a configuration file in `highfive/configs`, with a filename of the form `reponame.json`.
+To make rails-highfive interact with a new repo, add a configuration file in `highfive/configs`, with a filename of the form `reponame.json`.

 It should look like: